This post may contain affiliate links. Please read our disclosure policy.

 - In a small pot, cook the quinoa with water and add salt to taste.
 Bring a boil, cover and simmer for 14 minutes.
 Uncover and fluff with a fork.

 - In a large bowl, add the rinsed black beans and mash the bean fully with a fork or potato masher.
 Add the cooked quinoa to the black beans, then add the tomato paste, all the seasoning and the breadcrumbs.
 Form four patties.

 - Heat olive oil in a grill pan, place the quinoa burgers in the pan and fry over medium heat for about 4 minutes per side.

 - Build a burger with your favorite buns and toppings.

-- If you prefer not to use quinoa, you can try cooked brown rice instead
+- Instead of quinoa, you can use cooked brown rice instead.

-- Instead of bread crumbs, you can use panko breadcrumbs or all-purpose flour or almond flour.
-It helps to bind the burger.
+- Instead of breadcrumbs, you can use panko breadcrumbs or all-purpose flour or almond flour.
+This helps to bind the burger and give it structure.

 Nutrition information provided is an estimate.
 It will vary based on cooking method and specific ingredients used.

 Delicious!
 THANK YOU Yumna – Finally we have an easy vegan burger recipe that took minutes to prepare (since I try to keep pre-cooked quinoa in my fridge at all times) and it definitely beats the processed frozen ones I normally buy.

 1- A pastry blender works wonders to mash the beans and incorporate ingredients.